Lamer87/Space_Engineers_DLC_unlocker/README.md

             - Updated CreamAPI from 4.5.0.0 to 5.1.0.0 (contains a specific fix for Space Engineers)
             - The tool detects if you have the old CreamAPI version and prompts you to update
             - Added tips to the tool if you get errors, as well as small additions to other messages
-            - Added tips to creamapi.ini, to make it easier for you if you want to make any changes
+            - Added tips to cream_api.ini, to make it easier for you if you want to make any changes
             - You can find the old 4.5.0.0 CreamAPI in the backup folder (needed for update check)
             - Removed linux/osx version because it was a mess (for more info, see discussions)